vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 ### Lombok-Enhanced Immutability

-If you're using Lombok, you can achieve immutability more concisely:
+If you're rocking Lombok (and why wouldn't you be?), you can achieve immutability with way less typing.
+Because who has time for boilerplate?

 <details>